-The key issue, in terms of hardware, was for us to be confident that we could destroy all of their missile forces.
-MIRVs certainly would help achieve that goal, and in 1972 [the United States had produced] more nuclear warheads than in any year in history.63

-All this is important because it sheds light on the kind of thinking that led to the emergence by the early 1980s of a U.S. military force with vastly improved "hard target kill" capabilities.
+against a slowly reacting Soviet Union."62 And years later, he explained even more explicitly what his thinking was at the time.
+"The key issue, in terms of hardware," he said, "was for us to be confident that we could destroy all of their missile forces.
+MIRVs certainly would help achieve that goal and, in 1972," he said, the United States produced "more nuclear warheads than in any year in history."63 All this is important because it sheds some light on the kind of thinking that led to the emergence by the early 1980s of an American military force with vastly improved "hard target kill" capabilities.
 64